loda-lang/loda-programs/programs/oeis/list3.md

 * [A191901](http://oeis.org/A191901) ([program](191/A191901.asm)): Number of compositions of odd natural numbers into 6 parts <= n.
 * [A191902](http://oeis.org/A191902) ([program](191/A191902.asm)): Number of compositions of odd positive integers into 5 parts <= n.
 * [A191903](http://oeis.org/A191903) ([program](191/A191903.asm)): Number of compositions of odd natural numbers into 4 parts <=n
+* [A191965](http://oeis.org/A191965) ([program](191/A191965.asm)): A problem of Zarankiewicz: maximal number of 1's in a symmetric n X n matrix of 0's and 1's with 0's on the main diagonal and no "rectangle" with 1's at the four corners.
 * [A191967](http://oeis.org/A191967) ([program](191/A191967.asm)): n * (numbers that are not divisible by 3).
 * [A192002](http://oeis.org/A192002) ([program](192/A192002.asm)): Counting sequence for Wythoff AB-numbers smaller than n.
 * [A192021](http://oeis.org/A192021) ([program](192/A192021.asm)): The Wiener index of the binomial tree of order n.